omargtdev/altissia-automated-exams/README.md

 - Then rename the file to `appsetings.json`
 - Run the app (inside the project) with `dotnet run`
 - Wait until the browser open automatically, and notify you a message like that (in Altissia home page):

 ![Altissia home page](./docs/images/altissia_main_page.png)

 - Once you are there, please enter to an exam page, like this:

 ![Altissia home page](./docs/images/altissia_course_module.png)

 ![Altissia home page](./docs/images/altissia_exam_course.png)

 ![Altissia home page](./docs/images/altissia_course_start.png)

 - Go to the console where did you run the app, and put the `start` command.
-There are 2 commands: `start` to start an exam and `exit` to end the app.
+There are 2 commands:
+  - `start` to start an exam
+  - `exit` to end the app.

 ![Altissia home page](./docs/images/command_start.png)

 - And wait for it to finish and if you want, go to another course.

 ![Altissia home page](./docs/images/altissia_exam_ended.png)

 ## Room for Improvement